 We had greatly misread the market.
 The dogs didn’t like the dog food.
 Although there was a desire to have calls answered by non-humans and a capability for the call centers to build this themselves, the value proposition was not clear enough for companies to pay hundreds of thousands for our product.
 We’d built a product without listening to the customer.
 We’d yet to make a profit.
 The birds weren’t chirping any data back to customers- it was crickets.
 Terakeet was toast.

 It wasn’t the last time we’d fail.
 After our voice recognition software went bust, we segued into a failed attempt at online marketing consulting — I’ll save those stories for future posts.
 But, we did keep trying and we weren’t willing to give up.
 In the several years after, we became more focused on search engine optimization.
 By 2010, Pat developed his second major piece of software that began pulling together the manual tasks of outreach into one single interface.
-We had solved a measurable problem that nearly every company had: we built a software system to connect brands with publishers at a grassroots level, which had a measurable impact on revenue.
+We had solved a measurable problem that nearly every company had: we built a software system to connect brands with publishers at a grassroots level, which had a measurable impact on Terakeet’s revenue and company size.
 Our company began growing.
 We established a vision to be the number one company in the world when it came to delivering enterprise SEO.
 I went on record recently saying that Terakeet would be valued at over $1 billion dollars in the next five years.
 We just put an offer out to our 200th employee.
 We don’t plan on stopping.